JoseQuintas/hwgui/utils/Readme.txt

   HWGUI devloper tools:

-  In the subdirectory "utils\devtools" you find some more helpful utilities for programmimg and bugfixing of Clipper, Harbour and HWGUI programs.
+  In the subdirectory "devtools" you find some more helpful utilities for programming and bugfixing of Clipper, Harbour and HWGUI programs.
   For details look into file "Readme.txt" in this directory.